 Each of these presets can be tweaked with even finer care if you click the ‘More…’ button at the bottom of the window.

-The app presents options for you to choose how various adjustments, gradients, layer effects and blending is handled upon exporting.
+The app presents options for you to choose how various adjustments, gradients, layer effects, and blending are handled upon exporting.
 This gives you some very fine control over how your PSDs are created when exporting from Affinity Photo.

 To ensure that I’m not talking out of my hat, I imported a layout that I’d designed in Photoshop, imported it into Affinity Photo, and continued editing it to create the Featured Image that you see at the top of this post.
 The file was then saved as a .afphoto file, which is Affinity Photo’s native file format, and a JPG file was exported via “File > Export…” as mentioned above.